 Today, we are living in a digital era.
-If you look around, you will notice that people of varied age groups ranging from toddlers to elders have access to the internet and digital devices.
+If you look around, you will notice that people of various age groups, from toddlers to elders, have access to the internet and digital devices.

 Governments, Banks, Corporates, Defence, Hospitals, and other such organizations store sensitive information in digital records.
-Which means breaching these data might even cause a global threat.
+This means breaching these data might even cause a global threat.

-In such a scenario, the safety of data stored online in the form of – images, video clips, documents, messages, and every tiny piece of information becomes sensitive and crucial.
+In such a scenario, the safety of data stored online in images, video clips, documents, messages, and every tiny piece of information becomes sensitive and crucial.

 This is when ‘Cybersecurity’ comes into play.

 It refers to the practice of protecting the safety of sensitive data stored in computer systems, mobiles, servers, or networks from unauthorized third-party and malicious attacks.

 In this blog, get an in-depth understanding of the various ways to prevent cybercrime.

 - Cybersecurity refers to the practice of protecting the safety of sensitive data stored in computer systems, mobiles, servers, or networks from unauthorized third-party and malicious attacks.

 - Data breaches cannot and should not be taken lightly.
 95% of cyber security breaches are caused by human error.